 - Modern multi-core CPU with faster CPUs leads to increased performance

 - A rule of thumb is to have as much memory as you do input data, eg, if you load or search 50 GB of data, you should allocate at least that much RAM in the Scaffold software you are using

 - Storing data on the same computer as your Scaffold installation will lead to increased processing speed.
 It is not recommended to load data into Scaffold across a network connection

 - Our software is compatible with Mac OS (and OS X) 10.9 and above, but only tested on the current version (macOS 10.15.4 as of this writing, August 7, 2020)

-- Our software is primarily tested on Windows 10.
-Windows 7 and Windows 8 are also supported though Microsoft no longer supports Windows 7: https://www.microsoft.com/en-us/windows/windows-7-end-of-life-support-information
+- Our software is primarily tested on Windows 10 and Windows 11, which are officially supported.
+Windows 7 and Windows 8 are also unofficially supported, though Microsoft no longer supports Windows 7: https://www.microsoft.com/en-us/windows/windows-7-end-of-life-support-information

-- Windows Server versions are likely supported as they are similar to the desktop versions though we do not test on Windows Server
+- Scaffold will likely run on Windows Server and Enterprise versions, as they are similar to the desktop versions, though they are not officially supported

 - Linux distributions supported: Ubuntu 16.04 and higher